In the Blog

 East Asian Beauty Standards

-Illustration by Katie Chin
+Illustration by Ki Chin

 “Have you considered fixing your eyes?
 If you come visit me in China next summer, we can go and get you some double eyelids!” my aunt gleefully said in her signature Chinglish accent.

 “Hahaha…haha,” I replied awkwardly.
 I looked around to see if anyone heard our conversation.
 How could my mom and dad just continue to smile and wave when someone tells their daughter that she needs plastic surgery?
 Why wasn’t anyone coming to my defense and insisting that I’m beautiful just the way I am?
 I spent the rest of the afternoon greeting my extended family from China and enduring their unfiltered comments about my appearance.

 Later that night, I tearfully confronted my mom.

 “Can you tell your family members to stop talking about how ugly I am?
 Today, your sister told me to get double-eyelid surgery, your cousin told me that I’m too fat to be pretty, and my grandpa told me that I’d never get a boyfriend if my legs were so big!
 Don’t ever let those people into our house again!”

 She held me in her arms as I continued crying.

 “Baobao, that’s just the way they are.
 My family told me those same things when I was your age.
 As I’ve gotten older, they’ve moved on to lecture me about my wrinkles and stands of white hair.
 There’s nothing wrong with the way you look.
 Just ignore them.”